Round Lake Logging Dam: Round Lake dam

 The Round Lake dam was one step in moving timber out of the wilderness.
 Logs from logging camps in the surrounding area were sledded to the shores of Round Lake and the adjoining lakes.
 Unlike the Flambeau River, these lakes had no current even in springtime, so the logs had to be towed across the lakes to the dam by a steam tugboat pulling floating logs in booms.

-At the dam, one or more of the sluicegates were opened and workers used pike poles to feed the logs through.
-Below the dam, logs collected in a collection pond.
-When that pond was full enough, the crew opened more gates on the dam to raise the water level and flush the bunch of logs down the Flambeau with a crew of lumberjacks in hot pursuit to break up jams and keep straggling logs moving.
+Exactly how the dam was used is not recorded - there are no photos or accounts from that time.
+All three gates could be closed to build up a "head" of water - i.e. raise the level of Round Lake in prep for driving logs down the Flambeau.
+Then one or both of the two outer "sluice gates" could be opened so workers could use pike poles to feed logs through to the pond below the dam.
+When a thousand had accumulated in the pond, the central "waste gate" of the dam could be opened to raise the level of the pond and flush the logs downstream.
+One crew of log drivers tried to stay ahead of the logs, watching for jams and breaking them up before they grew into major problems.
+Another crew followed the last logs, untangling stragglers from brush along the banks.
+The gates were left open for a while to keep the river up, lifting the logs over rapids and obstacles.

 Weyerhaueser's Chippewa River Improvement and Log Driving Company managed the dam through the 1880s, the peak of pine logging on the Chippewa watershed.
 In those years, most of the logs from Round Lake went to sawmills around Eau Claire and on the Mississippi.
 In the 1890s timber on the Chippewa watershed was beginning to run out, and the big mills probably stopped receiving logs from Round Lake around 1901.
 That's when the last log raft left Eau Claire and the dam's ownership went to Price County for back taxes.

-But the dam continued in use for some years.
+But the dam continued operation for some years.
 Some smaller sawmills had started at Fifield, twenty miles down the Flambeau from Round Lake.
 First of those was the Van Dusen mill/Fifield Manufacturing in 1891.
 The Liebelt and Landgraf/Patterson Mill started in 1899, and the Central Lumber Company and Shingle Mill in 1902.
 After 1901, most of the timber cut around Round Lake probably went down the Flambeau to these mills in Fifield, to be sawed and used locally or shipped out on the Wisconsin Central Railway.
 The last log drive from the Round Lake dam started in spring of 1909 - 5,000 logs headed down the Flambeau for the Patterson Brothers' sawmill in Fifield.